Limych/ha-narodmon/README.md

 > **_Note_**:\
 > This field is no longer required and is not recommended.
 Fill it out only if you already have your own API key with special limits.
 >
-> To obtain a key, you need to register on [narodmon.ru](https://narodmon.ru/), then open the menu item `Profile`-> `My applications`-> `New key` and create an API key.
+> To obtain a key, you need to register on [narodmon.com](https://narodmon.com/), then open the menu item `Profile` > `My applications` > `New key` and create an API key.
 You can give any name to the key at your discretion.

 **devices**:\
   _(list) (**Required**)_\